Welcome to Nepean Private Hospital

 We appreciate your understanding and cooperation during this time.

 Please note that this does not include Day surgery patients where visitors are excluded at this time.

-We are pleased to advise that from Monday 25 October we will be welcoming back visitors to our hospital.
-As patient, staff and VMO safety remains our highest priority, these visitors at this time will be limited to one visitor per patient per day and must:
+As patient, staff and VMO safety remains our highest priority, these visitors at this time will be limited to two visitors per patient per day and must:

 - be 12 years of age or older;

 - be fully vaccinated for COVID-19 (has had two doses of a TGA approved COVID-19 vaccine);

 - show evidence of their vaccination status to staff before entry;